BITalinoWorld/firmware-BT121/README.md

 # Compiling the firmware
 To compile the firmware from the source code instead of using the provided firmware image, make use of the BGBuild tool.
 The BGBuild compiler is a simple compiler that is used to build firmware images for the Bluetooth Smart Ready modules.
 The BGBuild compiler compiles the Bluetooth Smart Ready stack, the GATT database and optionally also a BGScript application into a single firmware binary image that can be uploaded to the BT121 module.
 To compile, make sure the latest Smart Ready SDK is installed and the project.xml file is correctly configured.
-The syntax can be checked [here](https://www.silabs.com/documents/login/user-guides/ug212-bt-smart-ready.pdf).
+The BGBuild tool can be found in the bin folder of the Smart Ready SDK installation directory and it's syntax can be checked [here](https://www.silabs.com/documents/login/user-guides/ug212-bt-smart-ready.pdf).

 The compile command has the following syntax:

 `<smart-ready dir>\bgbuild.exe project.xml`